 Increase brand exposure

-If you want to generate brand awareness, then aim to increase your brand exposure.
-What this means is getting your brand in front of your target audience as much as possible.
+If you want to generate brand awareness, then you’ll need to increase your brand exposure by getting your brand in front of your target audience as much as possible.

-Digital marketing is an effective way to expand your reach, even globally.
-With organic marketing, you can get in front of many more audience members cost-effectively, without paying for a click.
+Digital marketing is an excellent way to expand your reach with greater efficiency.
+Many digital marketing strategies get you in front of audience members cost-effectively, without paying for clicks.
 And don’t forget about offline marketing.
 TV advertising, for example, is a powerful way to reach millions of audience members quickly.